Wild Park Rainscape - the details

 - A dry strip around the feature to allow surveillance and awareness, without being physically drawn into the wetland.

 - A level damp area where the vegetation type changes to marginal planting.
-Anyone standing here will have both visual and tactile cues about the presence of water and can choose to egress via the gentle side slopes up to the dry area and beyond.
+Anyone standing here will have both visual and tactile cues about the presence of water and can choose to come away via the gentle side slopes up to the dry area and beyond.

 - A level wet area around the basin with further physical cues, including wet feet and thicker aquatic vegetation, to warn against travelling further into the wetland.